Clearer acceleration and lateral force feedback in Protern

 Where this helps in Protern Web

-Analyze runs – speed graph
+Analyze Runs – speed graph

 In Protern Web, the speed graph in Analyze Runs benefits from the removal of small speed jitters.